 Significant concert appearances have included the open-air concert ‘Opera for All’ at the Bavarian State Opera, concerts in Sofia, Lyon, Versailles and La Rochelle, Mahler’s Rückert-Lieder with the Orchestre symphonique de Montréal and her return to the Baden-Baden Festpielhaus for a gala concert and a concert performance as Tosca, a role that she will sing this summer at the Arena di Verona and the Gstaad Festival.

 Sonya Yoncheva is a graduate of William Christie’s Le Jardin des Voix.
-Early music continues to be central to her repertoire: she has sung Phani/Zima (Les Indes galantes) and Dido (Dido and Aeneas) on tour with William Christie and Fortuna (L’incoronazione di Poppea) at the Glyndebourne Festival.
-In 2017 she undertook a concert tour with a Baroque programme that was released by Sony Classical.
+Early music continues to be a focus of her repertory, including Phani and Zima (Les Indes galantes), as well as Dido (Dido and Aeneas) on tour with Christie, with whom she also appeared to great acclaim as Poppea (L’incoronazione di Poppea) at the 2018 Salzburg Festival.
+In 2017 she toured a Baroque programme that was released by Sony Classical.

 Born in Plovdiv in Bulgaria in 1981, she studied the piano and singing with Nelly Koitcheva in her hometown and in Geneva.
 In 2010 she won Plácido Domingo’s Operalia Competition and was also awarded the CulturArte Prize.
 In 2015 she received the Echo Klassik Award for young artist of the year.